- The standard treatments for depression include medications (e.g., SSRI antidepressants) and psychotherapy (e.g., cognitive behavioral therapy).

 - Over 50% of those receiving psychotherapy for depression did not respond to the treatment.

-In summary, though psychotherapies for depression work, “more than half of patients receiving therapy did not respond and only one third remitted.
+In summary, although psychotherapies for depression work, “more than half of patients receiving therapy did not respond and only one third remitted.
 Furthermore, 16%-17% also respond when they are in a waitlist or [care as usual] control conditions.”

-This suggests we need to develop more effective psychotherapies for depression.
+This suggests that we need to develop more effective psychotherapies for depression.
 To be clear, the same could be said of pharmacotherapy for depression (i.e., medications for depression).
-Indeed, research suggests medications and psychotherapy have comparable effects, at least in the short term.
+Indeed, research suggests that medications and psychotherapy have comparable effects, at least in the short term.

 What makes the situation worse is that even patients who could benefit from treatment for depression do not always receive it.
 Whether a person with depression is offered and eventually chooses psychotherapy or medications—or whether one seeks any treatment at all—may depend on a variety of factors beyond the effectiveness of interventions.
 These factors include the person’s ability to afford the cost, access to and availability of interventions, stigma, time commitment, potential side effects of medications or psychological treatments, and previous negative experiences with treatment.

-So, at the end of the day, our goal should be not only to develop effective treatments for depression but also to make the treatments available, accessible, affordable, acceptable, and inclusive.
+At the end of the day, our goal should be not only to develop effective treatments for depression but also to make the treatments available, accessible, affordable, acceptable, and inclusive.